yztang4/HaP/depthestimation/readme.md

-**At this stage, you should obtain image and partial point cloud pairs, such as 1.png and 1.ply.
+**At this stage, you should finally obtain image and partial point cloud pairs, such as 1.png and 1.ply.
 An example folder containing a pair is provided in the SMPL rectification directory.**